mjw324/cse216-group-project/README.md

 # Project Design and Planning Artifacts

 ## User Stories
-1. As an anonymous user
+1. As a user
 I want the ability to share ideas
 So I can get my idea to other colleagues (automated)

-2. As an anonymous user
+2. As a user
 I want to be able to up or downvote
 So I can give feedback to other colleagues ideas (automated)

-3. As an anonymous user
+3. As a user
-I want to be able to anonymously share my opinion
+I want to be able to share my idea
+So I can give my opinion (manual)

+4. As a user
+I want to be able to comment on ideas
-So I can give anonymous feedback to other colleagues ideas (automated)
+So I can give feedback to other colleagues ideas (manual)

+5. As a user
+I want to be able to edit my comments
+So I can revise any mistakes (manual)

+6. As a user
+I want to be able to create a profile
+So my ideas can be associated with my profile (manual)

+7. As a user
+I want to view my profile
+So I can see all attributes are correct (manual)

+8. As a user
+I want to be able to view the amount of up and downvotes on an idea So I can see what my colleagues think of the idea (manual)

-4. As an administrator
+9. As an admin
 I want to be able to create or delete tables
 So that I can set up or clear the app (automated)

-5. As an administrator
+10. As an admin
 I want to be able to remove entries
 So I can remove inappropriate ideas (automated)

-6. As an anonymous user
+11. As an admin
-I want to be able to view the amount of up and downvotes on an idea So I can see what my colleagues think of the ideat (manual)
+I want to be able to associate comments with the respective user and idea So I can manage the

 ## Mock web/mobile user interface